amie-lee/hazard-explorer/README.md

-# hazard-explorer
+# Hazard Explorer
+> 2025-1 Problem Solving Programming
-Hazard Explorer: A Web Tool for Filtering and Exporting Natural Disaster Data
+> A Web Tool for Filtering and Exporting Natural Disaster Data